At a glance

 - Symptoms include constant and worsening cough, coughing up blood, chest pain, unexplained weight loss or loss of appetite, recurrent respiratory infections, or shortness of breath.

-- New treatments for lung cancer give hope for survivability.
+- Early detection and new treatments for lung cancer give hope for survivability.

-Because smoking was much more prevalent in the past than it is today, more people die from lung cancer than any other type of cancer.
+More people die from lung cancer than any other type of cancer.
 This is true for both men and women.
-Though there are some occupational risks for lung cancer, smoking is the leading risk factor, and the good news is that smoking can be avoided.
-Smoking is a lifestyle choice, and if people don’t smoke their risk of lung cancer is reduced radically.
+Though there are some occupational risks for lung cancer, smoking is the leading risk factor, and the good news is that smoking is a lifestyle choice, and if people don’t smoke their risk of lung cancer is reduced radically.

+The incidence rate has been declining since the mid-1980s in men, but only since the mid-2000s in women.
 Lung cancer is the leading cause of cancer deaths in women and men both in the United States and throughout the world.
-In 1950, lung cancer accounted for only 3 percent of all female cancer deaths, whereas in 2000 it accounted for 25 percent.
+In 1950, lung cancer accounted for only 3 percent of all female cancer deaths but grew to 25 percent in 2000.
 The direct reason: Women started smoking more in the 1950s.
 Lung cancer surpassed breast cancer as the leading cause of cancer deaths in women in 1987.

 The lungs are the primary organs of the respiratory system.
 The main function of the human respiratory system is to transport oxygen from the atmosphere into the blood, and to expel carbon dioxide from the body.
 Healthy levels of oxygen are absolutely crucial for the human body, as oxygen gives our cells energy and helps them regenerate.